cryptoAlgorithm/better-uci-docs/README.md

 A tremendously improved version of the [only UCI docs I could find](http://wbec-ridderkerk.nl/html/UCIProtocol.html).

+These docs are built by Jekyll, and are hosted on GitHub Pages.
+[View the docs here](https://cryptoalgorithm.github.io/better-uci-docs/).

 ## What's Improved

 * Fixed grammatical errors and weird formatting